amisrs/match/README.md

 # Course Match Backend

-All backend processes are covered by this repo:
+All backend processes are covered by this repo.
+This readme will clarify the purpose of each of the scripts.
+If you want to run this yourself you just need to install Python and all the dependencies (and also have your own database server to write to, instead of mine).

 ## Scraping